denten-books/plain-text/3-projection.md

 characters as real people.
 I notice their makeup and their props and I just know they are faking it.
 The sensation is akin to watching bad silent cinema.
 The style of acting seems forced and "over the top."
 One cannot imagine people took *that* sort of thing seriously.
-The soap opera effect makes relics of contemporary cinema.
+The soap opera effect similarly makes relics of contemporary cinema.

 The technology behind MCFI was developed in response to motion blur particular to flat-panel liquid crystal displays (LCDs).
-LCDs work by passing light through a liquid crystal medium, sandwiched between two polarized light filters rotated at 90 degrees to each other.
+LCDs work by passing light through a liquid crystal medium, sandwiched between two polarized light filters and rotated at 90 degrees to each other.
 As light enters through one side, it twists following the slightly curved molecular structure of the crystal, allowing the beam to rotate and to pass through both filters.
-The structure unwinds when it receives an electrical current, effectively blocking the light from passing through the medium (into one, but not out of the other).
+The structure unwinds when it receives an electrical current, effectively blocking the light from passing through the medium.
+The gates close, so to speak, as the second filter begins to block the light from exiting.
 By these means, a series of small, pinhole-like pixels can be turned on and off to create shapes, letters, and images on the screen.[^ln1-mishima]

 [^ln1-mishima]: See @mishima_novel_2004.